-We also conducted another BCA excercise, in which we introduced the capital wedge instead of the investment wedge.
+We also conducted another BCA exercise, in which we introduced the capital wedge instead of the investment wedge.
 Our results show that the capital wedge had a small depressing effect in the 1990s in Japan and a large one in the 1929-39 period in the United States.
 On the other hand, the original BCA indicated that the investment wedge had no depressing effect in either episode.
-This finding casts a doubt on the robustness of BCA implications concerning financial frictions, since the investment and capital wedges are regarded in the literature to represent the same kind of distortions in financial markets.
+These findings are mutually contradictory, since the investment and capital wedges are regarded in the literature to represent the same kind of distortions in the financial sector.